 In its natural habitat, local people boiled the root of the coleus to make tea to drink and to promote wellness.
 Today, it is most popular as a weight loss supplement.

-Theoretically, forskolin aids in weight loss by helping create enzymes called lipase and adenosine.
+Theoretically, forskolin aids in weight loss by helping create enzymes called lipase and adenylate cyclase.

 These two enzymes free fatty acids from the body's cells.
 When the fatty acids are free, they can be burned as fuel.
 When the body burns fatty acids, it may reduce fat without affecting lean muscle mass.